 3. What comes with my room?

 Student rooms are not equipped with towels, soap and shampoo.
-Bed-linen is provided once a week.
+Bed-linen is provided on every second week.
 Iron and hairdryer can be rented from the reception for a deposit.

 4. What is not allowed to bring with me when I move in?